Nothing in your cart

 We are effectively compiling a lengthy document which is an integral piece of information for us.
 By signing a document, you are making it clear that the sample you provide to the laboratory matches the product you have purchased.

 The declaration also protects companies in the case that someone may consider sending in a “tampered” sample.
+Think of it in the same way as when you sign a non-dangerous goods declaration when you send something in the post or board a plane.

 Who are NMI Laboratories, and how do I know these tests are legitimate?